-Earlier this month, BT introduced what they are describing as an ‘alternative’ to their existing BT Net leased lines; fiber-to-the-premises (FTTP) designed to meet the needs of small and medium sized enterprises in the UK.
-However, while it is certainly good news that providers look to be expanding the range of products available for businesses, we need to be asking one very important question here: is BT’s new FTTP service for SMEs really a suitable alternative to a dedicated leased line?
+BT introduced what they described as an ‘alternative’ to their existing BT Net leased lines; fiber-to-the-premises (FTTP).
+Its specifically designed to meet the needs of small and medium sized enterprises in the UK.
+However, while it is certainly good news that providers look to be expanding the range of products available for businesses, we need to be asking one very important question here: is BT’s new FTTP service for SMEs a suitable alternative to a dedicated leased line?

 To answer this question, we need to consider two separate aspects: the differences between BT FTTP and BT Net leased lines, and the ways in which BT is opting to introduce and roll out these services.